Guitar Capos: Unlock New Sounds and Keys

 [rcb-consent type=”change” tag=”link” text=”Change privacy settings”]

-The Shubb Deluxe uses a roller mechanism to tighten the Capo.
-Rather than the original rubber tip, it works very well indeed.
+The Shubb Deluxe capo features a roller mechanism to tighten the capo, offering a significant improvement over the original rubber-tip design.
+It works exceptionally well and ensures a secure fit.

-Other players have experimented with using several partial capos to achieve high-strung open-tuning sounds.
+Other musicians have also experimented with multiple partial capos to create high-strung, open-tuning sounds, expanding their tonal possibilities.

 Glider Capo

-The Glider goes on the guitar and never comes off, so no chance of losing it.
+The Glider is a capo that stays on the guitar, so there’s no chance of losing it.

 Kyser Capo

-For some people, not losing your capo both on and off stage can become a huge problem.
+For many, not losing your capo, whether on or off stage, can become a huge challenge.

-The Kyser Quick-Change Capo quickly became popular since its clamp design offers you the option of clamping the capo to the top of the headstock when not in use.
+The Kyser Quick-Change Capo quickly became a favourite thanks to its clamp design, which allows you to attach the capo to the top of the headstock when it’s not in use—perfect for keeping it within reach, and you don’t mess with any overtones!

 Spider Capo

-No matter which capo you choose, you will probably spend a large amount of time in your life looking for it.
+No matter which capo you choose, one thing’s for sure: you’ll probably spend a fair amount of time looking for it!

-When your live set becomes dependent on it, make sure you always carry a backup!
+When your live set relies on it, always carry a backup.